Nissan Fairlady Z (S130): Engineering

-The 280ZX adopted suspension similar to that of the concurrent Bluebird 910, with MacPherson struts in front and semi-trailing arm independent suspension in the rear.
+The 280ZX adopted a suspension similar to that of the concurrent Bluebird 910, with MacPherson struts in front and semi-trailing arm independent suspension in the rear.
 The wheelbase was up from its predecessor (90.7 in) to 91.3 in for the two-seater.

 The 280ZX's body was redesigned with aerodynamics in mind.
 By closing in the open grille of the first generation Z-car and through other improvements taken from wind-tunnel testing, the drag coefficient was reduced from 0.467 to 0.385, and the lift coefficient from 0.41 to 0.14.
 The new design had a lower center-of-gravity and nearly 50/50 weight distribution in both the two-seater and 2+2 designs.
 The rear of the car was stretched to accommodate a larger 80 L (21.133 US liquid gallons) fuel tank.
 Overall, the new body design gave better fuel economy and high-speed stability (one of the known issues from the first generation Z-car).

-Steering was changed: The 280ZX initially offered either unassisted rack-and-pinion steering or a Datsun 810-derived recirculating-ball with power assistance.
+The 280ZX initially offered either unassisted rack-and-pinion steering or a Datsun 810-derived recirculating-ball with power assistance.
 Neither came in for much appreciation in period road tests.
-A new power-assisted rack-and-pinion replaced the recirculating-ball steering system for the 1981 turbo, becoming available on the naturally aspirated models the following year.
+A new power-assisted rack-and-pinion steering replaced the recirculating-ball steering system for the 1981 turbo, becoming available on the naturally aspirated models the following year.

 It is a common misconception that the 280ZX's L28 engine is less powerful than the L24 engine of the 1970 240Z or the L26 engine of the 260Z; the difference is due to Nissan adopting the SAE net standard of power measurement, which resulted in lower power ratings than the earlier gross figures and added emissions.
 However, Nissan designers deliberately sacrificed raw acceleration for improved fuel economy in the 280ZX, so the early 1979 models rated at 135 hp actually had slower acceleration than the 240Z, largely due to increases in weight and taller gearing, as well as power losses to emissions controls.
 This overall performance deficit was not addressed until the release of the 280ZX Turbo in 1981.